 If you want to calculate the taxes across different countries or regions, you can refer to the official WooCommerce document.

-This document helps you calculate taxes across various countries for tax-exclusive and inclusive prices.
+This document helps you calculate taxes in various countries for both tax-exclusive and tax-inclusive prices.

-Before configuring taxes, you must enable it from the WooCommerce settings first.
+Before configuring taxes, you must first enable them in WooCommerce settings.

 There, check the ‘Enable taxes and tax calculations’ option.